canjs/canjs/guides/getting-started-tutorial/web-service-communication.md

   },
 ```

-…and replace it with this implementation:
+and replace it with this implementation:

 ```
   placeOrder: function() {